Boggart: Distribution and place names

 The word 'boggart' is especially associated with Lancashire.
 But distribution maps show that "Boggartdom" (the area in which stories of boggarts are found) extended to northern Cheshire, much of Derbyshire, northern Lincolnshire, the old West Riding of Yorkshire, parts of the North Riding, the fringes of Westmorland, and perhaps Nottinghamshire, and possibly, at one time, as far north as Cleveland and as far south as Skegness.
 In other parts of northern England and the Scottish Lowlands, alternative 'bog' words were used such as 'bogie' and 'bogle'.

 A variety of geographic locations and architectural landmarks have been named for the boggart.
 Most famously there is a large municipal park called Boggart Hole Clough, which is bordered by Moston and Blackley in Manchester.
 "Clough" is a northern dialect word for a steep-sided, wooded valley; a large part of Boggart Hole Clough is made up of these valleys and is said to be inhabited by boggarts.

 The clough is the setting for many boggart stories, including one of how a local farmer, George Cheetham, and his family were forced to leave their home due to the torment inflicted by a boggart.
-However, as they were taking their possessions away in a cart, the voice of the boggart was heard issuing from a milk-churn on the cart.
+As they were taking their possessions away in a cart, the voice of the boggart was heard coming from a milk-churn on the cart.
 Unable to escape the boggart, they returned to their farm.